 When these dances arrived at the port of Buenos Aires in the second half of the XIX century, the embrace technique was known as “dancing to the European fashion”.
 The compadritos adopted this technique and incorporated it into the movements they took from the African tangos.
-Until this moment, all the embraced dances were of continuous movement, which means that one time the couple starts to move will not stop until the end of the song.
+Until this moment, all the embraced dances were of continuous motion, which means that one time the couple starts to move, they will not stop until the song’s end.
 On the other hand, the African tangos and the other not embraced dances used “figures”, which means that one or both partners will suddenly stop and take a position called a figure.
 To put together these two different ways of dancing – the embrace and the figures – the compadritos had to go further into the embrace technique and create the “close embrace” technique.
 Before Tango, there was space in-between the partners in all the embraced dances.
 With Tango, there are no in-between space partners anymore.
 Tango incorporated the close embrace technique that allows the “figures” in the embraced dance: one partner will stop while the other keeps moving, or both will suddenly stop for a while and restart the movement a few beats later.
 The close embrace was enough for Tango to be disapproved of by the “respectable” society.
 In addition, the compadritos liked to play with the scandal and with a mocking and unconcerned attitude making provocative movements in the dance for the amusement of some and the shock of others.

 The 1853’s Constitution opens Argentina to the immigration.
 Millions of immigrants, mainly Italians and Spanish, arrived to the country and changed it radically.